ondfisk/AzureLandingZonesDemo/modules/management-groups/README.md

 # Management Groups Module

-This module deploys the management group structure.
+This module deploys the management group structure and attaches subscriptions.